-Find someone you enjoy and find someone you want to hang out with, as a friend, is vitally important.
+Find someone you enjoy and find someone you want to hang out with, as a friend – friendship is vitally important.
 Protect your friendships.
 You are not meant to date only because you are good friends.
 Choose someone you have fun with, someone who makes you want to know God more.
 Beyond that, there is no “right” type of guy to date.

 What are the rules?

 We don’t have many rules.
 So far, the only rule we have is that if someone wants to begin dating our daughter, they need to meet with my husband first.
 That means that some young man needs to call my husband, sit down face to face with him, and ask him if he can pursue one of our kids.
 I can assure you; this will be a conversation with a lot of difficult questions, from my husband’s side.
-We aren’t sure what this will look like when they are adults, but so far it has been a good filter.
-Our daughter needs to like a guy enough to even give the boy my husband’s number.
-We have told our girl that we expect to say yes to whoever comes and asks, because we trust her to bring home a guy worthy of that honour!
+We aren’t sure what this will look like when they are adults, but so far it has been a good filter – our daughter needs to like a guy enough to even consider giving the boy my husband’s number!
+We have told our daughter that we expect to say yes to whoever comes and asks, because we trust her to bring home a guy worthy of that honour.
 Until then, we want her to learn how to be friends with boys without getting weird and flirty and without the option to date.
-If there comes a time when a friend would like to pursue something more than friendship, then she will know who that person is (at least in some ways) and will be better able to assess if they want the same thing.
+If there comes a time when a friend would like to pursue something more than friendship, then she will know who that person is (at least in some way) and will be better able to assess if they want the same thing.

 Most of the time, we as parents feel a bit like we are walking in the dark.
 However, we have talked with some older, wiser people, have read a few things and have prayed, and prayed for wisdom regarding this.
 We don’t know exactly how things will play out, but we are asking God to lead us, our children and their future spouses well.

-We have taught our girl that she needs a yes from God, her parents and her closest friends.
+We have taught our daughter that she needs a YES from God, her parents and her closest friends.
 If anyone in one of these categories says no, she should have a question mark too.
-People generally love romantic stories and love stories and would LOVE to see how love unfolds – be careful of the people who give advice and input.
+People generally like love stories and how it unfolds, but be careful from whom you accept advice and input.

 I would recommend that you as parents walk with older people, in accountability and learn from those people.
-Meet up with a godly couple once a month and glean from their wisdom and godliness.
+Meet up with a Godly couple once a month and learn form them.
 Ask them questions like:

-- What questions have you had about your own kids and dating?
+- What concerns have you had about your own kids and dating?

 - Where have you and your spouse landed?